“Uplink established, we’re good to go. Viv, can you hear us?”

 “Then, without further ado…” Vivien, trailing off to concentrate.

-The hidden engines of the teardrop-shaped vessel vibrate into activity, and it orients itself properly horizontally in the lightless environment it finds itself in.
+The hidden engines of the minuscule endocraft vibrate into activity, and it orients itself properly horizontally in the lightless environment it finds itself in.

-“Deploying flares in three, two…" he counts down, going quiet as glowing spheres spiral out from runic projectors on the exterior.
+“Deploying flares in three, two…” he counts down.
+He joins his crew in awed silence as glowing spheres spiral out from runic projectors on the exterior to illuminate their environment, exposing every detail.

-Their light immediately spreads to fill the space as they hang in the air, glistening off every deep-hued surface.
-The keratinous ridges deep beneath the muscle offer a mural of contours that direct the reflected glow of the flares among them like rivers.
+Their light spreads to fill the space as they hang in the air, glistening off every deep-hued surface, a mural of contours offered by support from keratinous ridges deep beneath the smooth muscle.

 “Well gosh, Viv, if you had told me your stomach was so pretty I’d have visited a lot sooner,” the second technician chuckles.